 Zipper vs Button Closure – Which One Is Better?

 There are a lot of debates around zipper vs. button closure.
 Is having buttons better or do you prefer an invisible zipper?
 What’s the answer?

 Zziiipppp……..As for zipper closure- it easily seals your duvet comforter up, which speeds up the whole process.
-All you have to do it, too the duvet inside the comforter; then find the zipper and simply drag the zipper to the closing.
+All you have to do is the duvet inside the comforter; then find the zipper and simply drag it to the closing.
 Zipper closures are the most popular among the elderly, and also all the people who don’t have enough patience to find each button.
-The only drawback of a zipper closure is that it could appear to be invisible; could take a little bit of time to find your zipper side.
-Zipper options are also considered to be one of the most reliable and modern options when compared to button closure.
+The only drawback of a zipper closure is that it could appear to be invisible; could take a little time to find your zipper side.
+Zipper options are also considered to be one of the most reliable and modern options when compared to button closures.